Product information

 Superfine or ultra-finishing creates extremely precise parts with super-smooth surfaces and minimal tolerances, often using advanced equipment and tools such as single-crystal diamond (SCD) cutters.

-This process is commonly applied in specialized industries such as scientific instruments, high-end machinery, optical technology, medicine, and aerospace.
+This process is commonly applied in specialized industries such as scientific instruments, high-end machinery, optical engineering, medical devices, and aerospace.

 Popular mechanical processing methods today